wrohanc/Kuppi-MemoryMappedFile/README.md

 # Kuppi-MemoryMappedFile

 Resources for session on memory mapped files.

-Different usages of memory mapped files.

 1. What is a memory mapped file?
 2. Advantages of using memory mapped files.